Thinking About Driving After a Stroke?

 A stroke may cause a visual field cut.
 Depending on the area of the field cut, an individual may have difficulty seeing a pedestrian or identifying a turn lane at an intersection.

 A stroke can paralyze or weaken the muscles that control eye movements.
-Consequently, a person may have trouble with depth perception and scanning, making it more difficult to judge gaps, park, or respond to hazards.
+Consequently, a person driving after a stroke may have trouble with depth perception and scanning, making it more difficult to judge gaps, park, or respond to hazards.

 Why are cognitive skills crucial for driving?